inchlab-utsa/inchlab-utsa.github.io/nav/current_members.md

   </div>
   <div>
     <h2>Carah Porter</h2>
     <p>Carah is currently a masters student in Psychology at UTSA.
 She is a recent graduate of Ohio Northern University where she earned a BSc in Psychology.
 Her research interests include the intersections between physical activity and identity as well as factors that influence healthy movement behavior engagement.
 Carah’s favorite way to get active is by hiking or cycling.
-Carah can be reached at <a href = "mailto: carah.porter@utsa.edu">carah.porter@utsa.edu</a></p>
+She can be reached at <a href = "mailto: carah.porter@utsa.edu">carah.porter@utsa.edu</a></p>
   </div>
 </div>